 - users of services that are already engaged in the advocacy service (six), volunteers from the advocacy service (four)

 - users of services that are not engaged in the advocacy service (six); informal carers (four).

-Following discussion with QRS, home based discussions were considered to be too costly, at £40 per person per visit, for the scope of the Research Design Service North West (RDS NW) bursary.
+Following discussion with QRS, home based discussions were considered to be too costly, at £40 per person per visit, for the scope of the Research Design Service North West (RDS NW) public involvement fund.
 The two meetings will be arranged by QRS, who are prepared to provide all administrative costs, venue, refreshments and travel free of charge.
 It is proposed to start the meeting at 2.00 pm and run it for approximately an hour.
 This has proved to be a popular time for similar engagement events in the past.
 Each participant will be paid £10 as a thanks for their time, which is consistent with INVOLVE guidance.
 Discussions will be facilitated by the applicant and two experienced service providers.
 They will be structured to ensure that five broad themes are covered in the meeting:

 - who are the clients?